BasselAshi/Repositorify/README.md

 * Run the application

 ### Prerequisites
-The following prerequisites are based on the versions available in November 2021
+The following prerequisites are based on the versions available in January 2021
 *  Microsoft SQL Server
 * Microsoft SQL Management Studio
 * Visual Studio with ASP.NET